umangrathi110/Financial-Data-Analyzer/README.md

 - Give query what you want from the data.
 - Graphical representation of data based on user queries.
 - Conversion of graphs into images and upload to Cloudinary.

+## Technology Used
+- Streamlit: Used for building the user interface.
+- Langchain: Utilized for code generation using GPT-3.5 Turbo model.
+- OpenAI GPT-3.5 Turbo: Used for generating code based on user queries.
+- Cloudinary: Used for uploading and storing generated images.

 ## Getting Started